 We have tried to keep a flat mailing list structure on purpose.
 We opted to have one general mailing list for everyone to keep everyone involved and updated on the work taking place in SENTINEL.

-In case a new participant needs to be added to a list, send an email to: aanaxagorou@itml.gr
+In case a new participant needs to be added to a list, partners are informed to send an email to: aanaxagorou@itml.gr

 5. Resource Management, Reporting and Deliverables